-- 1. Write down the Principle of public choice theory. - 2.
-Briefly explain the Institutions and mechanism of the public choice theory. - 3.
-What are the key contribution of different school of thought? - 4.
+- 1. Write down the Principle of public choice theory. - 2 Briefly explain the Institutions and mechanism of the public choice theory. - 3 What are the key contribution of different school of thought? - 4.
 Explain in brief the Virginian school of thought.

-Write short notes on
+Write short notes on:

 - 1. Methodological Individualism

-- 2. Bureaucracy
+- 2 Bureaucracy

-- 3. log rolling
+- 3 Welfare Economics

 - 4. Chicago School